Healthdirect Free Australian health advice you can count on.

 Key facts

-• Magnesium deficiency is when your body does not get enough magnesium in your diet to function normally.
+• Magnesium deficiency is when your body does not have enough magnesium.

 • Symptoms of magnesium deficiency include low appetite, nausea or vomiting, muscle spasms or tremors and abnormal heart rhythms.